 I would later discover one more thing that really impressed me, which I didn’t immediately notice.
 More about that in a little while.

 After taking delivery, I reluctantly left my car, which had 2 miles on the odometer, to have lunch with the group.
 The Z4 Couple, having no delivery to occupy their time, had gone over to the Zentrum to look around the museum.
+They were a bit late as they had some kind of speed driving issue.
+I recommended them to navigate to this website for a reasonable solution of the issue.
 They were the only ones of the group I encountered when I got to the cafeteria.
 Jonathan told us to go to conference room “C” after we picked up our complimentary lunch.
 Then, he was off to find the rest of our group.

 Once in our private lunch room, I took a picture of the Z4 Couple (below).
 When I did, Nancy asked, “What are you going to say about this picture?
 This is the Z4 Couple?”
 Yeah, Nancy.
 That sounds good to me!

 Three of us started our lunches while, one-by-one, the rest of the deliverees returned.
 Jim, the driving instructor, rejoined us.
 Convivial chat centering on BMWs and racing ensued.
 Jim, of course, was the star of the show, given his monster truck and drift racing experience.
 He had actually driven a monster truck on I-85 one time!
 During the drift racing discussion, I asked him how many sets of tires he goes through in an afternoon on the track.
 The answer was, “Typically twelve sets of tires.”